berlinflix/VeriSwarm_Flight/README.md

-# VeriSwarm — SIH 2026
+# VeriSwarm

-Hardware-attested distributed inference for adversarially-robust UAV autonomy, built into a live, judge-attackable demo for Smart India Hackathon 2026.
+Hardware-attested distributed inference for adversarially-robust UAV autonomy, built into a live, judge-attackable demo.

 ## 📌 Read in this order